miku/gluish/README.md

 A basic task that knows its place
 ---------------------------------

-You can use `gluish.task.BaseTask` as a superclass.
+`gluish.task.BaseTask` is intended to be used as a supertask.

 ```python
 from gluish.task import BaseTask